In every SSH/SFTP connection there are 2 key-pairs involved:

 Tools – PUttyGen – Generate A Key.
 This generates a private and public key for the client.
 Save the keys to path you will remember.

 Tools – Pageant – Load the key pair.

 Login to your SSH Server on the other end through some other means besides PKI.

 Once logged in to your SSH/SFTP server, configure it to accept your public key that was generated in 1b.

-Switch to the PuTTYgen window, select all of the text in the Public key for pasting into authorized_keys file box, and copy it to the clipboard (Ctrl+C).
+- Switch to the PuTTYgen window, select all of the text in the Public key for pasting into authorized_keys file box, and copy it to the clipboard (Ctrl+C).
 Then, switch back to the editor and insert the data into the open file, making sure it ends up all on one line.
-Save the file.

 - Ensure that your account home directory, your .ssh directory and file authorized_keys are not group-writable or world-writable.